What are Study Drugs?

 What are the Common Study Drugs?

 Most study drugs are usually grouped as either amphetamines or methylphenidates, although today, there are numerous stimulants being used by people all over the world.
+A common question people have is about the differences between Vyvanse vs Adderall, both of which are prescription stimulants used for ADHD treatment but often misused as study drugs.

 Some of the more common stimulants or study drugs include: